bartbutenaers/Node-RED-Tailscale-Tutorial/docs/reverse_proxy.md

 1. Navigate to `https://your-virtual-hostname/dashboard` in the browser.
 2. Since no port has been specified in this url, the browser will add the default https port 443.
 So the url will become `https://your-virtual-hostname:443/dashboard`
 3. The https request will arrive in the reverse proxy of your Tailscale agent, which is listening on port 443.
-4. The reverse proxy detects the sub-path `/dashboard`, so he will - after SSL termination - forward the http request to `localhost:1880/dashboard`.
+4. The reverse proxy detects the sub-path `/dashboard`, so he will - after SSL termination - forward the http request to `localhost:1880/dashboard` (based on its configuration).
-5. Node-RED is listening to port 1880.
-It will detect the sub-path `/dashboard`, so the http request will be send to the dashboard application.
+5. Node-RED is listening to port 1880, and will detect the sub-path `/dashboard` in the arriving http requests.
+6. Based on that sub-path, the http request will be send to the dashboard application.

-From this we can conclude some rule of thumbs:
+From this we can conclude some rules of thumb:
-+ When multiple applications are listening to the same port, we need to use (source) sub-paths to route the requests to the corresponding application.
++ When multiple applications are listening to the same (source of target) port, we need to use sub-paths to route the requests to the corresponding application.
 + When only a single application listens to a port, there is no need to use a sub-path.
 Bcause all requests on that port will be forwarded to that one application anyway.
 However you might in this case also use sub-paths, to allow other applications to be added afterwards on the same port.
 See for example port 8443 in the drawing, which will be used here for all (future) public funnels.
 + When no sub-paths are being used, we say that the requests are being send to the root path `/`.